DonTseTse/sendmail2mailgun/README.md

 ```
 printf "From: ...\nTo: ...\nSubject:...\nMail body" | sendmail2mailgun
 ```
-In order to work, `sendmail2mailgun` needs the Mailgun API account settings (domain + key).
-For security reasons the key can't be provided as runtime parameter (visibility in the logs), it has to be provided through a file.
+To be able to use the Mailgun API, sendmail2mailgun needs the domain and key to use.
+For security reasons the key can't be a runtime parameter (visibility in the logs), it has to be provided through a file.

 # Configuration
 `sendmail2mailgun`'s configuration options are: